AutomotiveAIChallenge/aichallenge2023-racing/documentation/docfx_project_en/setup/index.md

     bash run_container_cpu.sh
     ```

-Certainly!
-Here is the translation of your text in the same format:

 #### Starting AWSIM in a Docker Container
 If you want to start AWSIM from a Docker container, follow the Docker image preparation steps (described previously) to install the Docker image, and then proceed with the following steps:
   1. Extract the competition's AWSIM executable file into `aichallenge2023-racing/docker/aichallenge` (for the purposes of this guide, we will assume it's located at `aichallenge2023-racing/docker/aichallenge/AWSIM/AWSIM.x86_64`).